Text book information is available at the bookstore's website.

 Students may earn credit for a second clinic, but students who have not yet taken a clinic have registration priority.
 Clinic student directorships are not counted as part of the two clinic limit.

-All externships require time spent in the field working under the guidance of an attorney mentor (e.g., for a 3 credit externship, 114 hours of work is required); plus attendance and participation in a corresponding HUSL externship class (usually only 8 students/class); plus completion of writing requirements listed in the student externship guide located on the HUSL website: http://law.hamline.edu/experiential/externships.html
+All externships require time spent in the field working under the guidance of an attorney mentor (e.g., for a 3 credit externship, 114 hours of field work is required); plus attendance and participation in a corresponding HUSL externship class (usually only 8 students/class); plus completion of writing requirements listed in the student externship guide located on the HUSL website: http://law.hamline.edu/experiential/externships.html

 Students who register for an externship will receive a site preference form shortly after registering, to be returned promptly to the Externship Office, with a copy of a current resume.
 Tentative matching between sites and students will be accomplished quickly, and students will be notified of their next steps (interviews with sites, letters of interest if required, etc.) as soon after they register as possible.
-The goal is to accomplish the Spring 2014 extern placements prior to the end of fall semester finals.
+The goal is to accomplish the Fall 2014 extern placements prior to the end of spring semester finals.

 After the site preference form is submitted to the Externship Office, students can drop an externship ONLY with the approval of the externship director.

 Students considering an externship for more than 3-credits should consult with the Externship Office.
-Such externships usually require planning ahead approximately 1 semester before the externship is to begin.

 Students may not earn credit for more than four credits in online courses per semester.
 Students must also have earned 28 credits before taking online courses.